E-commerce

 Sensitive content

-Regulated verticals: prior approval of creatives.
+Regulated verticals: pre-approval of creatives.

 Hacked accounts